-Located on top of the Museu d’ Història de Catalunya, in the Palau de Mar building (Port Vell), the restaurant 1881 per Sagardi offers excellent traditional Mediterranean cuisine in a distinguished and elegant setting with an outdoor terrace and unique privileged views over the city.
+Located on top of the Museu d’ Història de Catalunya, in the Palau de Mar building (Port Vell), this restaurant offers excellent traditional Mediterranean cuisine in a distinguished and elegant setting with an outdoor terrace and unique privileged views over the city.

 Plaça de Pau Vila, 3 (Barcelona).
 Museu d’ Història de Catalunya (Palau de Mar).

 With more than four decades of history, El Rey de la Gamba I is one of the most popular seafood restaurants in La Barceloneta.
 The menu is sourced from fresh produce and features fish and seafood specialities at great prices.
 The space has three large dining rooms and an emblematic terrace.

 Passeig de Joan de Borbó Comte de Barcelona, 53 (Barcelona).